Toxic Backlinks: How To Spot And Fix Them

 Did you find any instructions about any unnatural links?

-If yes, are they (the links) the same as your toxic backlink mail?
+If yes, are the links the same as your toxic backlink mail?

 Use the questions to trim down the long list.